datanav/docs/hub/features/deletion-tracking.rst

 Deletion Tracking
 =================

 The :ref:`dataset sink <dataset_sink>` is capable of detecting that entities have disappeared from the source.
 It can do this when the pipe does a full rescan.
 At the end of a pipe's run the sink will write a deleted version of those entities (where the ``"_deleted"`` property is set to ``true``).
-This is a useful feature particularly when the source itself is not able to omit deletes.
+This is a useful feature particularly when the source system doesn't send deleted entities (instead of using a deleted flag).
 It is also useful in the case where filters or other configuration changes causes previously sent entities to no longer be produced by the pipe.